tjpullen/test1/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:1bb567adc1
 ## Two sample t test (3)

-Now you've had a look at the data, you could do a formal hypothesis test.
+Since it looks like there's an effect, let's do a formal hypothesis test to quantify this.

 *** =instructions
 Perform a two sample t test to compare the weights grouped by treatment option.